New tenancy information requirements

 What to check next

-• Open existing tenancies and information sheet (/landlords/existing-tenancies-and-information-sheet) for the next level of detail.
+• Open Existing tenancies and the information sheet for the landlord-side process, paperwork, and timing checks.

 References